egorge00/chess-coach/README.md

 - Black reply selected by an LLM
 - Clear next-move advice
 - Free-form questions to the coach (text or microphone)
-- Audio playback of coach responses (Gradium TTS)
+- Audio playback of coach responses (Pocket TTS by Kyutai)

 ## Screenshots